minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/Elastic Cache.md

 ---

-A power outage occurs specific region, I plan to disaster recovery strategy that read
+A power outage occurs specific region, I plan to disaster recovery strategy that read and write other aws region

+- How to ? : make a read only replicas other region, that activate multi-az